Conservation and wildlife events

 Many of the borough’s local conservation groups have regular practical work parties, undertaking a wide variety of habitat management, wildlife surveying and park maintenance work.
 To find out more about groups near you, visit our conservation groups page.
 For the latest dates for all the groups’ work parties and wildlife events please visit our conservation and wildlife events timetable page.

 Love Parks Week is an annual week-long celebration of parks and green spaces, recognising their importance to local people, the hard work that goes in to maintaining and protecting them and celebrating community involvement.
 The campaign is run by Keep Britain Tidy, who are responsible for the Green Flag Award and The Great British Spring Clean.

 Each year, a programme of free and low-cost activities in July offers people of all ages a wide variety of ways to play, explore, exercise and relax in the borough’s green spaces.
 The success of the campaign would not be possible without the support of partner organisations who deliver activities alongside the council during Love Parks Week.
 Numerous community groups and volunteers also help run and support events across Basingstoke and Deane’s open spaces as part of the campaign.
-A detailed programme of activities planned within the borough can be found on the Love Parks Week webpage during June and July every year.

 Great British Spring Clean